Article 1 – Name and Seat

-- encourage the establishment of scholarly associations of management,
+- encourage the establishment, maintenance of and synergies among scholarly associations of management,

-- promote linkages and exchanges of information amongst associations and support their internationalization,
+- promote linkages and exchanges of information amongst associations and its leaders, supporting their associations’ internationalization,

-- establish and maintain standards of competence in management research, teaching and practice,
+- establish and maintain standards of competence in management research, education and practice, with a contextualized perspective,

-- organize international conferences to explore the development and exchange of new concepts and perspectives on global business, and management challenges and developments,
+- organize international conferences and workshops to explore the development and exchange of new concepts and perspectives on global business, and management challenges and developments,

 - promote other strategies to develop management research, teaching and practice, and encourage the development of contextualized fields of inquiry, and